 The best results of the two underexposure levels produce the highest ISO (gain).
-In RAW, both with "baked-in" ISO and metadata, Gain spreads the signal and assigns more data to it.
-These help in the Grading usable signal to separate from the noise.
+In RAW, both with "baked-in" ISO and metadata, gain spreads the signal and assigns more data to it.
+During the grading this helps to separate usable from the noise.
 The A7SII adds internal noise reduction with increased ISO.
-For all clips in Post, a white balance was performed using the gray patches on the color chart with the RAW settings and the curves in Scratch.
-The Master Luma Curve adjusts the contrast of the clips and sets the face to a maximum of 80% in the waveform.
+White balancing was performed in post using the gray patches on the color chart with the RAW settings and the curves in Scratch.
+The Master Luma Curve was used to adjust the contrast of the clips and to set the skin tones to a maximum of 80% IRE.

 SETUP 4 HIGH SPEED

 High frame rates are often achieved by reducing resolution and effective sensor area.
 Chromatic aliasing of the water droplets is particularly evident in the Monstro shots.
 Arri LF can record 4.5K RAW at up to 150fps without any difference in quality.
 Mavo LF and Monstro achieve higher frame rates, but at lower resolution.

 Some manufacturers succeeded in successfully combining properties such as "3D" or "lifelike" images with "LF" cameras.
 However, a larger format, even with an equivalent focal length, does not possess such optical properties.

 The geometrical description of the Thin Lens explains in first order the relations between format size, format factor, focal length and aperture, here for example the S35 format with a 33mm objective and full frame format with 50mm objective.